-The Low-Power Brown-Out Reset (LPBOR) operates like the BOR to detect low voltage conditions on the VDD pin.
+The LPBOR is used to monitor the external VDD pin.
 When too low of a voltage is detected, the device is held in Reset.
 When this occurs, a register bit (BOR) is changed to indicate that a BOR Reset has occurred.
-The BOR bit in PCON is used for both BOR and the LPBOR.
+The same bit is set for both the BOR and the LPBOR.
 Refer to Register 6-2.